mihakralj/pinescript/indicators/trends_IIR/vidya.md

 # Variable Index Dynamic Average (VIDYA)

 The Variable Index Dynamic Average (VIDYA) is an adaptive moving average that adjusts its smoothing factor based on market volatility.
 It was developed by Tushar Chande to create a more responsive moving average during volatile market periods and a smoother average during low volatility periods.
+Introduced by Tushar Chande in the early 1990s, VIDYA quickly gained recognition among technical analysts for its innovative approach to volatility-based adaptation.
+Its adoption has grown significantly in algorithmic trading systems and professional trading platforms.
+The indicator's approach to volatility-based smoothing has influenced the development of numerous adaptive indicators in technical analysis.

 ## Formula